solvexia/solvexia-api-docs/processes/processes.md

 ## Create a process run

-Returns an id of a newly created process run.
+Request to create a process run.
 The run itself is created, but not started.

 ```apacheconfig
 POST /v1/processes/{processId}/processRuns